IsolatedSingularity/Minecraft-Generation/README.md

 ---

 ## Caveats
-- The biome suitability map uses heuristic noise functions, which are simplified compared to Minecraft’s actual Perlin noise.
-- The Ender Dragon’s path probabilities are static; real behavior depends on its state (e.g., circling, perching).
+- Biome suitability is based on simplified sine/cosine noise rather than Perlin noise, leading to less organic transitions.
+- Dragon pathing is static and does not include real-time behavior changes.
+- Stronghold placement assumes perfectly concentric rings.

 ## Next Steps
-- Incorporate Perlin noise for biome transitions.
+- Replace heuristic noise with Perlin noise for more realistic biome transitions.
-- Extend the dragon path model with Markov chains to simulate dynamic behavior.
+- Extend the Ender Dragon model using Markov chains for dynamic behavior.
+- Simulate larger worlds efficiently with parallel computation for scalability.

 ## References
 1. [Minecraft Wiki: Village](https://minecraft.wiki/)